 The final work on the croissants involved rolling out to a seven-inch wide piece and then measuring off four-inch lengths to cut and shape.
 At this point, the dough should be about a quarter inch thick.
 We were able to get about three or four four-by-seven inch squares out of the dough.
 I used one slightly irregular end to make a chocolate and marzipan-filled croissant, which is folded over itself, rather than rolled like a traditional croissant.
 One important note at this point is that the filled croissants should be rolled thinner than a quarter inch, which I forgot to do.
 Hence, I ended up with a very large croissant (not that I was particularly complaining -- it made a fantastic breakfast sitting on the porch of the Inn the next morning in the cool breeze and with my coffee).
 Once they had risen one more time (ideally in a proofing box at 80-82 degrees), we brushed them with an egg wash and in the ovens they went.
-The dough can also be spread thin and used to make a very rich flat-bread pizza or sorts with cooked bacon, onions and cheese.
+The dough can also be spread thin and used to make a very rich flat-bread pizza or sor

 Finally, we made our pizzas and got to use the large wood-fired oven.
 I tend to think that you can get very credible pizza at home, but the wood-fired flavor is a bit like barbecuing on real coals versus on gas -- there is a difference, though both are good.
 At the end of the day, we had quite a haul of baked goods.
-Those in my class who were locals had plenty to share with their families -- I ended up stopping at Norwich Wine and Spirits for a nice bottle of Rosso di Montalcino to sip with my pizza for dinner.
-Then I had to triage my bread for what I could reasonably take on board my Southwest flight in a carry-on bag.
+Those in my class who were locals had plenty to share with their families -- I ended up stopping at Norwich Wine and Spirits for a nice bottle of Rosso di Montalcino to sip

 I really enjoyed the four days at King Arthur Flour and learned a lot.
 Just by using the preferred dough temperature formula and what I learned about shaping and slashing dough yielded much improved baguettes this weekend.
-I still would like to learn a lot more about sourdoughs and baking with whole grains, but this class has given me a great foundation to build upon.
+I still would like to learn a lot more about

 No comments: